Dupe? Pixi Beauty Flawless Beauty Primer vs Becca Backlight Priming Filter Base

+Are Pixi Beauty Flawless Beauty Primer and Becca Backlight Priming Filter Base dupes?
 This will be the first in a series that I can almost guarantee will be sparse.
 My constant need to rank things usually prevents me from objectively comparing products to one another.
-One always seems better, so my rankings are of course, subjective.
+One always seems better so my rankings are, of course, subjective.
 Every once in a while, I use a product and immediately think it is very similar to another product.
 It happened so long ago before this that I cannot even remember the last products I found this similar.
-Part of the reason is I usually do not have multiples of the same type of product open at once (other than a few where multiples make sense and that not expire quickly).
+Part of the reason is I usually do not have multiples of the same type of product open at once (other than a few where multiples make sense and do not expire quickly).
 Thus, I typically resort the recency effect, and I’m only able to somewhat objectively compare products to things I’ve tried recently.
 Comparing similarities side by side requires both products be opened at the same time.

 Of course, I never introduce more than one new product a day due to my sensitive skin, and I exclusively use one type of product for the minimum amount of time required to see the desired effect.
 The discovery of the two I am comparing in this article was completely organic.
 It’s certainly possible I will test items others have listed as dupes in the future.
 If someone else compared these products, I have not read the comparison yet.
 Feel free to link a comparison for the same products in the comment section if you’ve seen this elsewhere, so people can get another perspective.
 As long as the link relates to the article (as in it covers at least one of these products), I will not remove it from the comment.